hipdev/cv/README.md

 ## Stack

-This project uses mainly Next.js with Typescript and a simple layout.
+This project uses mainly Next.js 13(Using app directory and shared layouts) with Typescript and a simple layout.

 Layout CSS is primary a grid system without frameworks but using SASS.